 See below to learn more about our projects and how you can get involved.

 Sharing Space is the original project of TRAC which includes sponsoring and settling a refugee family in Langley through partnership with the Mennonite Central Committee.
-To date, we have raised nearly $27,000 to cover the first year of resettlement costs, and have been paired with a family of five from the Democratic Republic of the Congo.
-In the coming months, TRAC will work alongside the family as they transition to life in our community.
-We hope to provide stability, security, community, and a welcome home to this family.
+In our first 2.5 months we raised nearly $30,000 to cover the first year of resettlement costs, and in June 2017 we were paired with a family of five from the Democratic Republic of the Congo.
+The Kapanda family arrived in August 2017, and it has been an incredible experience to walk alongside the family as they transition to life in our community.
 Thank you all for your support!

 Sharing Taste hopes to raise awareness about the experiences and cultures of refugees through the creation and development of a cookbook.
 Through partnership with the Mennonite Central Committee, TRAC is developing a book that will showcase both recipes and stories of contributors who have resettled across Canada.
 All proceeds from this book will support the TRAC "Sharing Inspiration" scholarship as well as local MCC programs that are assisting refugees.
 We look forward to releasing Sharing Taste in the future!
 Stay tuned for more updates.

 Sharing Inspiration aims to establish a scholarship for a student with history as a refugee to attend Trinity Western University.
 We believe in the transformational power of the TWU community and want to share that with a deserving refugee student.
 Through post-secondary education, the scholarship's recipient will gain training and experience in their desired field, creating new sustainable opportunities as they move forward in our community and beyond.
 Donations are an integral part of this scholarship's success and are highly appreciated!